 - 1. On the Data tab, in the Secondary Tables section, click Add/Edit Secondary Tables. - 2.
 To extend the project data model by enabling model outputs to be added from different data sources, click the Add a new table icon. - 3.
 Type a name for the new table.
 This will add an empty table and require you to select a data source and key after you exit this dialog box.
-If the project data model uses an Application View, you can save time by selecting from a list of existing Application View tables.

 OR